 What’s more, our Montreal VPN server doesn’t just double as a free proxy server – it also comes with lightning-fast connections.

-Oh, and don’t worry about risks – besides offering a 30-day refund policy, we also let you test-drive our VPN for 24 hours free of charge!
+Oh, and don’t worry about risks – besides offering a 30-day refund policy, we also let you test-drive our VPN free of charge!

 Want to see what’s on Netflix in the US?
 On vacation abroad and want to stream your favorite games on Sportsnet, or watch your favorite CraveTV or Slice show?